K-McClintock/CookieIpsum/README.md

 ### Introduction
 This project was born of necessity, because I was making a fake cookie company website and wanted matching ipsum text.
 It does stray into hipster lingo, but I expect nothing less from a (fake) indie cookie company putting flavor over corporate values.
+I designed the cookies in the logo as well.

 ### Technologies